Designer-driven

 In Dogs We Trust Brand by Samantha Mok

-School: Centennial College in Toronto, Canada
+School: Centennial College

 Mentell Campaign by Joseph Thoong

-School: Vancouver Island University in Nanaimo, Canada
+School: Vancouver Island University

 Instructor: Nancy Pagé

 Mentell was the name Joseph chose for a fictional organization that addresses mental health issues among men.
 This hypothetical campaign is intended to improve awareness of support services to encourage ease of access when needed.
-The insight that men often choose action-oriented solutions overcommunication when it comes to mental health informed the design direction for this campaign.
+The insight that men often choose action-oriented solutions over communication when it comes to mental health informed the design direction for this campaign.
 Through posters, billboards, bus shelter ads and social media, Joseph used a direct, no-nonsense approach to educate the public on available resources and encourage communication.

 Overfishing Awareness Campaign by Hillary Chen

 This project was created to raise awareness of the drastic harm overfishing causes to the ecosystem and its potential impact on humans.
 It also provides an effective solution by clearly outlining how people can change their habits to alleviate the problem.
 The information brochure and IPad app lead the reader through a visual narrative to create a memorable, educational experience.
-The fonts and color palette are inspired from the typography found on boats and in coastal towns.
+The fonts and colour palette are inspired from the typography found on boats and in coastal towns.

 Quakeable App by Courtney Lamb

-School: Capilano University in Vancouver, Canada
+School: Capilano University

-Instructors: Leanne Crawford and Mark Stokoe
+Instructors: Leanne Crawford, Mark Stokoe

 Quakeable simplifies the process of creating an emergency plan to help people stay safe and connected during an earthquake.
 A simple onboarding system breaks down the process of creating a plan, setting up home and work addresses, earthquake preparation kits and connections with family and friends.
 Once the onboarding process is complete, the app notifies users of relevant updates and alerts and provides prompts to ensure information remains up-to-date.
 The user-friendly format delivers essential information in an easily-digestible format to support safe decision-making and appropriate action in the event of an earthquake.